fiamma-chain/fiamma-committee-cli/README.md

 ## Usage

 ### Explanation of All Command Parameters
-- `--network`: The network to use.
-Currently, only `testnet` is supported.
+- `--network`: Currently only supports `testnet` network.
-- `--private-key`: The signet btc private key for the validator.
+- `--private-key`: The signet BTC private key used to sign the tx.
 - `--validator-key`: The new validator address for the fiamma chain, you can get the validator address refer to [become a validator](https://docs.fiammachain.io/our-product-suite/bitvm-powered-zkp-verification-layer/developer-guides/run-a-fiamma-node/become-a-validator).
-- `--proof-id`: The proof ID for the challenge process, we provide a test proof id `1735e881fa5e58408e4710a4e8cbea0a7995f029eefdf85d7e59775b0b6c44c5` for you to challenge, you can use it to test the challenge process.
+- `--proof-id`: The proof ID for the challenge process, we provide a test proof id `1735e881fa5e58408e4710a4e8cbea0a7995f029eefdf85d7e59775b0b6c44c5`.
-- `--vk-path`: The path to the verification key for the challenge process, you can get it from the fiamma committee cli repository [vk.bitvm](https://github.com/fiamma-chain/fiamma-committee-cli/blob/main/vk.bitvm).
+- `--vk-path`: The path to the verification key for the challenge process, you can obtain it from the fiamma committee cli repository [vk.bitvm](https://github.com/fiamma-chain/fiamma-committee-cli/blob/main/vk.bitvm).
-- `--circuit-type`: The circuit type for the challenge process.
-Currently, only `groth16` is supported.
+- `--circuit-type`: The circuit type used for the challenge process.
+Currently only supports `groth16`.
-- `--script-index`: This is the bitvm2 challenge program split script index, this number is fixed and cannot be modified at present.
+- `--script-index`:The script index for the BitVM2 challenge program.
+This value is fixed and cannot be modified at present.
-- `--reward-address`: The reward signet btc address for the disprove process, if you challenge success, you will get the reward.
+- `--reward-address`: The reward signet BTC address for the disprove process, if you challenge success, you will get the reward.
-- `--txid`: The signet btc transaction ID for the registration process.
+- `--txid`: The signet BTC transaction ID for the registration process.
-- `--vout`: The signet btc output index for the registration process. you can get the txid and vout use the following command:
+- `--vout`: The signet BTC output index for the registration process. you can obtain the txid and vout use the following command:
    ```bash
    curl -sSL "https://mempool.space/signet/api/address/{signet_btc_address}/utxo"
    ```

 ### Register as a BitVM2 Staker/Validator

-If you want to run a fiamma node as a validator, you first need to register as a bitvm2 staker using fcli.
-The registration process requires the use of the following 2 commands to complete.
+To run a Fiamma node as a validator, you must first register as a BitVM2 staker using fcli.
+The registration process requires executing the following two commands:

 #### 1.Start the registration process